mclightf/mclightf.github.io/_posts/2022-06-09-Programming-Background.md

 ## Example R Markdown Output

-One super convenient capability of RStudio is its ability to coordinate with GitHub via the projects!
+One convenient perk of RStudio is its ability to coordinate with GitHub via R projects!
 For instance, this whole post was done in RStudio.
 Here is a plot to show that off!

 ``` r